 Besides proteinuria, urinalysis may demonstrate casts (hyaline, granular, fatty, waxy, or epithelial cell).
 Lipiduria, the presence of free lipid or lipid within tubular cells (oval fat bodies), within casts (fatty casts), or as free globules, suggests a glomerular disorder causing nephrotic syndrome.
 Urinary cholesterol can be detected with plain microscopy and demonstrates a Maltese cross pattern under crossed polarized light; Sudan staining must be used to show triglycerides.

 Adjunctive testing helps characterize severity and complications.

-It is not routinely necessary to measure levels of α- and γ-globulins, immunoglobulins, hormone-binding proteins, ceruloplasmin, transferrin, and complement components, but these levels may also be low.
+It is not routinely necessary to measure levels of alpha- and gamma-globulins, immunoglobulins, hormone-binding proteins, ceruloplasmin, transferrin, and complement components, but these levels may also be low.

-The role of testing for secondary causes (see Causes of Nephrotic Syndrome) is controversial because yield may be low.
+The role of testing for secondary causes of nephrotic syndrome (see Table: Causes of Nephrotic Syndrome) is controversial because yield may be low.
 Tests are best done as indicated by clinical context.
 Tests may include the following:

 Test results may alter management and preclude the need for biopsy.
 For example, demonstration of cryoglobulins suggests mixed cryoglobulinemia (eg, from chronic inflammatory disorders such as SLE, Sjögren syndrome, or hepatitis C virus infection), and demonstration of a monoclonal protein on serum or urine protein electrophoresis suggests a monoclonal gammopathy (eg, multiple myeloma), especially in patients > 50 yr who have anemia.